 by Nick J. Townsend

-That’s all for the wisdom I can muster this month.
-If you do want a serious long term career in music then I’m sure you’ll enjoy reading this column every month.
-Until next time; begone.
+That’s all for this month.
+If you’d like a serious career in the music industry then perhaps reading this column every month will help?

 Nick J Townsend is the frontman and guitarist for British band Weak13.
 An experienced Underground musician and music promoter, film producer, all round good guy & supporter of original music.